-This seminar will be availble online via Zoom or in person in the Frank Fenner Seminar Room at the ANU.
+This seminar will be available online via Zoom or in person in the Frank Fenner Seminar Room at the ANU.

 After having worked with African small farmers for seven years and found them hard working, innovative and eager to adapt new technologies and practices, we inadvertently asked our self the questions: ‘why is agricultural production in Africa still underperforming other regions of the world, why does irrigation schemes continue to fail and be underutilized, and why does food insecurity persist and even increase?’.